cloudposse/atmos/website/docs/core-concepts/stacks/imports.md

       service_2_name: "blue-service-2"

   # This import with the provided context will dynamically generate
-  # a new Atmos component `eks/cluster-green` in the stack
+  # a new Atmos component `eks/cluster-green` in the current stack
   - path: catalog/terraform/eks_cluster_tmpl
     context:
       color: "green"